ruflin/Elastica/README.markdown

 -------------
 At the moment the client should be backward compatible to PHP 5.2.
 That's the reason why the client was not directly built with namespaces and other nice PHP 5.3 features.

+In general the client works with elasticsearch version 0.11.0 and 0.12.0.
+Bulk upload only works with version 0.12.0

 File indexing
 -------------